cpacilio/marvel_continuity/README.md

 but if you prefer a more traditional take, you can read
 - Daredevil: Yellow #1-6

 Before Frank Miller, DD was not a succesful comic-book.
 While Frank Miller became penciler *and* writer from issue 168, he penciled since issue 158.
-Issues 159-167 are useful to give you a background context before Frank Miller's run.
+Issues 159-167 are useful to give you a background context before Frank Miller's solo run.
 They also feature relevant plot developments, such as DD interrupting his sentimental relation with the Black Widow, and Ben Urich discovering DD's identity.

 - Daredevil (1964) #159-161 (_Bullseye kidnaps the Black Widow_)
 - Daredevil #163 (_Battle vs Hulk_)